-Does your child have a creative and artistic ability that should be showcased for all people the opportunity to compete in a regional creative competition to a variety of prizes including Bookzine gift bags, Faber-Castell tationery and the chance to be published in the international New York Times?
+Does your child have a creative and artistic ability that should be showcased for all to see?
+The Hong Kong Young Writers Marach 2015 (HKYWA) offers young people the opportunity to compiet as a regional creative competition to usin a variety of prizes including Hookzarue gift bags, Falber-Castell stationery and the chance to be published in the international New York Times!